Remember I said I'll tell you a story, well a few actually. Here's one from a few years back.

 The sound of a helicopter whirred in the distance.
 I looked up and around.
 Saw nothing.

 Some of our guests arriving.
 James in the grey suit pointed out.

 We drove all this way when we could have simply flown in by helicopter.

 He looks over at me.

-Yes, but you couldn't blast 'Fastlove' on repeat and howl to the top of your voice in the helicopter.
+Yes, but you couldn't blast 'Fastlove' on repeat and strangle out the tune like you just did in the helicopter.

 Taps on my nose with his slap back.
 I could only smile as Mr Adlington got me good and proper.

 He walks on in his victory, I stand still in my defeat.
 The trickling of the water fountain on my right keeps me in my stance, injects calm amidst the flush of excitement.

 From the door's entrance, James looks back, finds me standing where he'd left me.
 I walk towards him, taking in the well-tended gardens, the fleur de lis wrapped in a butterfly's wings on the bronze plaque behind him.
 And thought, if the tables don't turn anymore in my favour, I was at least assured of warm hospitality and food that sees me wanting to take the chef home.